Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Behind the processor we have a series of cooling fans flanked on both sides by our power blocks.

-Both the power blocks and the 5 fans have connectors to the pcb making them detachable.
+Both the power blocks and the 5 fans have connectors to the PCB making them detachable.
-The fan's can be easily popped outcome out, and come off as a single block.
+The fans can be easily detached, and come off as a single block.
-In practice only 4 fan's are needed for operation, the 5th is redundant, so one fan block can safely be removed at any time during operation.
+In practice only 4 fans are needed for operation, the 5th is redundant, so that one fan block can safely be removed at any time during operation.

 {{< figure